-MTSU holds preview days as a way for prospective students to see the campus, take tours given by student guides, learn about departments, programs and student organizations and meet faculty and staff from academic areas and Student Affairs.
+MTSU holds preview days as a way for prospective students to see the campus, take tours given by student guides, learn about departments, programs and student organizations, and meet faculty and staff from academic areas and the Division of Student Affairs.

 The other fall preview days will be:

 - 8 a.m.
 Saturday, Oct.
 6, starting in the Student Union.

 - 8 a.m.
 Saturday, Nov.
 3, starting in the Student Union.

 High school seniors, juniors, sophomores and freshmen; potential transfer students and graduate students are welcome to register and attend.
 To register, visit www.mtsu.edu/schedule-a-visit/special-events.php.

 MTSU also will hold a special Saturday tour starting at 10 a.m.
 Oct.
 20 in the Student Services and Admissions Center, 1860 Blue Raider Drive.

 “We encourage students and their guests to attend our preview day this fall,” said Linda Olsen, director of undergraduate recruitment in admissions.
 “It is an opportunity to meet with academic departments, talk to college leaders, ask questions of current MTSU students, take a campus tour and learn in-depth information about the programs of study that interest you most.”

 Students and their families can take daily campus tours, which are held at 10 a.m. and 1:30 p.m. starting in the Student Services and Admissions Center, 1860 Blue Raider Drive.